 Counterparty credit exposure arises from the risk that parties are unable to meet their payment obligations under derivative contracts, repo-style transactions, and eligible margin loans.
 Derivative contracts, repo-style transactions and eligible margin loans have a risk of increased potential future counterparty exposure from changes in movements in market prices and other risk factors.
 Potential future exposure is mitigated using netting and collateral agreements.
-The Firm uses the internal models methodology ("IMM") to compute an exposure that includes the mitigating effects of netting and collateral in valuing over-the-counter ("OTC") and exchangetraded derivative contracts and repo-style transactions.
-For certain exchange-traded derivatives where IMM is not used, as of December 31, 2022 the Firm uses SA-CCR to quantify the exposures.
-For eligible margin loans, the Firm uses either IMM or the collateral haircut approach ("CHA") as prescribed in the U.S. Basel III rules.
-The use of netting, collateral, IMM, SA-CCR and CHA is discussed further below, in addition to other counterparty credit risk management practices.
+For the Advanced Approach, the Firm uses the internal models methodology ("IMM") to compute an exposure that includes the mitigating effects of netting and collateral in valuing overthe-counter ("OTC") and exchange-traded derivative contracts and repo-style transactions.
+For securities financing transactions, the Firm uses either IMM or the collateral haircut approach ("CHA") as prescribed in the U.S. Basel III rules.
+The use of netting, collateral, IMM and CHA is discussed further below, in addition to other counterparty credit risk management practices.